 Q: Is this adapter made in the US?

 A: Kind of.
 Here’s the truth of it – Many of the parts that make up the adapter are not manufactured in the states and if they were, they’d be so expensive that it would result in the adapter costing 3x to 4x what it does now (possibly even more.)
 With that said, we make a concerted effort to source components from US vendors whenever possible (albeit, many of these components are still imported but that’s the world we live in.)
 The adapter PCB is manufactured by whichever board house (domestic or overseas) has bandwidth, the required components and a fair price.
 At the end of the day though, the adapters have been designed and are assembled and tested in Lancaster County, Pennsylvania.
+Although I utilize an SMT assembly process with my various board warehouses, I personally hand-solder all of the through-hole components, inspect each PCB, assemble each adapter and test each and every adapter.

 Installation is straightforward as the harness was designed to be plug-and-play; however, if you’re uncomfortable/unfamiliar with working with automotive electrical systems please don’t hesitate to seek the help of a automobile audio installation professional.
 If you run into issues during the installation process, please feel free to reach out to us via our Contact Us form and we’ll do our best to assist!